pluie-org/praytime/README.md

 # PrayTime

-PrayTime is a small vala program which find timings of Islamic Prayer and play the adhan at the given time.
+PrayTime is a small program written in vala which find timings of Islamic Prayer and play the adhan at the given time.

 PrayTime use the api on aladhan.com to retriew timings.